rockcrafters/openjdk-rocks/demos/rockcraft/spring-framework-extension/README.md

 # Customizing the rock

-Teh generated rockcraft.yaml file contains instructions on customizing the rock.
+The generated rockcraft.yaml file contains instructions on customizing the rock.
 [rockcraft.yaml](rockcraft.yaml) in the current directory provides an example of overriding the build step and defining the startup service.